Avanve/Serverless-Lambda-GithubActions/README.md

 3. Add AWS credentials to git repository

+            go to github settings--> secrets and credentials--> Add new repository secrets

 3. Use any code editor and clone git repository.

 4. Install serverless via npm